Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 ## Abstract

 Azure Basic Load Balancers will be retired on September 30th, 2025.
-To ensure that your Load Balancer continues to function properly, we recommend that you migrate to Standard Load Balancer before the deprecation date.
+To ensure that your Load Balancer continues to function properly, we recommend that you migrate to a Standard Load Balancer before the deprecation date.
 After this date, Microsoft cannot guarantee the functionality of any existing Basic Load Balancer.
 Read more in the [official announcement](https://azure.microsoft.com/updates/azure-basic-load-balancer-will-be-retired-on-30-september-2025-upgrade-to-standard-load-balancer/).
 If you have an Azure Basic Load Balancer associated with a Service Fabric cluster, please follow this migration guide to keep your cluster safe.
 Plan accordingly the migration path you will take based on your current load balancer configuration, number of node types, and workloads in your cluster.

 To check the SKU of your existing load balancers, please navigate to the [Load Balancers](https://portal.azure.com/#view/Microsoft_Azure_Network/LoadBalancingHubMenuBlade/~/loadBalancers) resource in the Azure Portal.
-In the overview page, you will find the SKU size.
+On the overview page, you will find the SKU size.

 ## Overview

-This document specifies the options available to upgrade a basic load balancer to a standard ip and load balancer for a Service Fabric cluster.
+This document specifies the options available to upgrade a Basic Load Balancer to a Standard IP and Load Balancer for a Service Fabric Cluster.
 Choose one of the options below based on availability requirements.

 > [!NOTE]
-> This does not apply to [Service Fabric managed clusters](https://learn.microsoft.com/azure/service-fabric/overview-managed-cluster).
-Service Fabric managed clusters with 'Basic' SKU are provisioned with a 'Basic' load balancer but cannot be upgraded and must be redeployed .
-Service Fabric managed clusters with 'Standard' SKU have are provisioned with a 'Standard' load balancer and are not impacted.
+> This does not apply to [Service Fabric Managed Clusters](https://learn.microsoft.com/azure/service-fabric/overview-managed-cluster).
+Service Fabric Managed Clusters with 'Basic' SKU are provisioned with a 'Basic' Load Balancer but cannot be upgraded and must be redeployed .
+Service Fabric Managed Clusters with 'Standard' SKU have are provisioned with a 'Standard' Load Balancer and are not impacted.

 ## Manual Upgrade Process with no down time

-To upgrade basic load balancers in a Service Fabric cluster with no downtime requires the creation of a new scale set (node type), standard load balancer, and standard IP address.
-After the new node type is added to the cluster, you need to configure your load balancer depending on your specific scenario as shown in the decision diagram below.
-Lastly, applications/services are migrated to new node type, old node type with associated basic load balancer and IP address are deactivated and removed.
+To upgrade Basic Load Balancers in a Service Fabric cluster with no downtime requires the creation of a new scale set (node type), Standard Load Balancer, and Standard IP address.
+After the new node type is added to the cluster, you need to configure your Load Balancer depending on your specific scenario as shown in the decision diagram below.
+Lastly, applications/services are migrated to the new node type, and the old node type with associated Basic Load Balancer and IP address are deactivated and removed.
 This process takes multiple hours to complete and is documented in [Scale up a Service Fabric cluster primary node type](https://learn.microsoft.com/azure/service-fabric/service-fabric-scale-up-primary-node-type) and [Scale up a Service Fabric cluster non-primary node type](https://learn.microsoft.com/azure/service-fabric/service-fabric-scale-up-non-primary-node-type).

 ### Things to consider

 - Standard Load Balancers (LB) restrict traffic by default so you need to allow traffic through NSG.
 If you do not have an NSG make sure you add one to your subnet before the migration with the necessary rules.
 Read more [here](https://learn.microsoft.com/azure/service-fabric/service-fabric-best-practices-networking#network-security-rules).
 - Standard LB requires a Standard SKU public IP address.
 Take into account that your public IP address will need to get upgraded as well.
 With the manual process with no downtime, the public IP address will change, since we need to create a new resource.
-- Read more about Basic to standard LB comparison [here](https://learn.microsoft.com/azure/load-balancer/skus#skus).
+- Read more about Basic to Standard LB comparison [here](https://learn.microsoft.com/azure/load-balancer/skus#skus).
 - Standard Internal Load Balancers (ILB) don't have outbound connectivity by design.
-If you are using an internal-only configuration, make sure you plan ahead to have outbound configuration when you migrate to standard ILB (i.e. using internal + public LB or NAT gateway).
+If you are using an internal-only configuration, make sure you plan ahead to have an outbound configuration when you migrate to standard ILB (i.e. using internal + public LB or NAT gateway).
 Read more about outbound connectivity [here](https://learn.microsoft.com/azure/load-balancer/outbound-rules#outbound-rules-scenarios).
 - If you use the Add-AzServiceFabricNodeType PowerShell module the new LB will always get created with basic SKU.
-You would need to use the Start-AzBasicLoadBalancerUpgrade module to upgrade the new LB to standard and make the necessary configurations to your new load balancer as stated in this guide.
+You would need to use the Start-AzBasicLoadBalancerUpgrade module to upgrade the new LB to standard and make the necessary configurations for your new load balancer as stated in this guide.
 - Changing the DNS name to the new Load Balancer will cause a few seconds of connection loss to SFX.

 ```mermaid